 Climate & Beaches

 London has a temperate oceanic climate.
-Winter temperatures fluctuate between 30-58 degrees F, with some rain and snow.
-During the summer, temperatures average around 75 degrees F. Pack an umbrella as this city does see a fair bit of rain.
+Winter temperatures fluctuate between 30-58 degrees Fahrenheit, with some rain and snow.
+During the summer, temperatures average around 75 degrees F. As you may have heard, pack an umbrella as this city does see a fair bit of rain.

 London is not particularly known for beaches.
 If you’re interested in visiting a beach outside of the city, there are many seaside towns in England with beaches that are popular in the summer.